Matt-Farncomb/python-f_drop/readme.md

 Alternatively, if not using Docker, there are two simple bash scripts I set up for local testing purposes that are with this repo.

+You will need to create a new folder/dir for the uploads folder by typing `mkdir uploads` in the terminal.

 The first `run.sh` is used to run the the flask app, which will run on your local server.

 The second, `tests.sh` is a simple little bash script which tests the features of `main.py`: